beergeek/puppet_master/README.md

     export_keys     => true,
   }
 ```
-Classify the new COM with the above, plus pe_mcoolective::activemq
+Classify the new COM with the above, plus `pe_mcollective::activemq`

 ## Usage